 Cold sweats can be incredibly uncomfortable.
 It's also not uncommon for your mind to wander and for you to feel like your body is trying to tell you something terrible.
-First, take my anxiety test now to get a better idea of how these symptoms interact and what they mean about your anxiety.
+First, take my free 7 minute anxiety test now to get a better idea of how these symptoms interact and what they mean about your anxiety.

 Cold sweats are actually fairly easy to understand.
 They're caused by the activation of your fight or flight system.
 It's the biological system designed to help you respond to frightening situations:

 - You encounter a predator in the wild.

 - You need to react immediately.